 2 Prepackaging scales (and other commercial devices) used for putting up packages in advance of sale are acceptable for use in commerce if all appropriate provisions of Handbook 44 are met.
 Users of such devices must be alert to the legal requirements relating to the declaration of quantity on a package.
 Such requirements are to the effect that, on the average, the contents of the individual packages of a particular commodity comprising a lot, shipment, or delivery must contain at least the quantity declared on the label.
 The fact that a scale or other commercial device may overregister, but within established tolerances, and is approved for commercial service is not a legal justification for packages to contain, on the average, less than the labeled quantity.
+(Added 2004)

-(g) Automatic gravimetric filling machines and other automatic weighing systems employed in determining the weight of a commodity in a plant or business with a separate quantity control program (e.g., a system of statistical process control) using suitable weighing instruments and measurement standards traceable to national standards to determine production lot compliance with net content representations.3 (Added 2004)

-A.3.
-Additional Code Requirements. - In addition to the requirements of this code, Automatic Weighing Systems shall meet the requirements of Section 1.10.
+- (f) Controllers or other auxiliary devices except as they may affect the weighing performance; or - (g) Automatic gravimetric filling machines and other automatic weighing systems employed in determining the weight of a commodity in a plant or business with a separate quantity control program (e.g., a system of statistical process control) using suitable weighing instruments and measurement standards traceable to national standards to determine production lot compliance with net content representations.3 (Added 2004) - A.3.
+Additional Code Requirements.
+In addition to the requirements of this code, Automatic Weighing Systems shall meet the requirements of Section 1.10.
 General Code.